Bethune-Computer-Science-Club/HTML-CSS-demo/README.md

 # HTML-CSS-demo

-A demonstration on how to use HTML and CSS on a webpage.
+A quick demonstration on how to use HTML and CSS on a webpage.